lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 * Changed the dice mechanic slightly, increasing successes.
 * Attributes have been expanded, and you can now raise them with XP.
 * Background and Language skills now have a condensed, descriptive rating scale.
+* Background skills are chaper - you get several for free.
 * A XP system makes it easier to raise other skills while waiting for a big raise.
 * Quirks are gone, replaced by RP Hooks.
 * Defaulting works differently.
 You no longer use the Attribute by itself, but roll the skill at the special new "Everyman" rating to reflect common knowledge.
 This becomes Attribute+1.
 With the target number change, this actually gives you a better chance of success than previously rolling 2x the attribute.